After reading this article you will know:

 - When to pick which method

-Http methods on web pages are used for handling requests between your web browser (client side) and the Betty Blocks web server.
-The chosen method on a single web page either defines to retrieve data or to create new data.
+HTTP methods on Endpoints are used for handling requests between your web browser and the Betty Blocks web server.
+The chosen method on a singe web page either defines to retrieve data or create new data.

-The DELETE method is used for deleting data via the Betty Blocks API
+- DELETE: The DELETE method is used for deleting data via the Betty Blocks API.

-Options is more a documentation type of request method where you can request what request methods are supported by that endpoint.
-But most API's don't even implement this feature.
+- OPTIONS: The OPTIONS method is a documentation type of request method where you can request what request methods are supported by that Endpoint.